jalahroundt/Portfolio/README.md

 This is my first portfolio focused on front end development projects.
 Here I will document changes and updates made to my portfolio.

 (06/17/22) - Portfolio 2.0 was uploaded.
+           - Drinkies E-Commerce Website was uploaded to projects page.